 - Give enough milk and/or solids | At about 5 months of age babies start getting ready for solids and they’re hungry.
 Your supply might be lagging and you’ll need to feed more, and baby will need solid soon.
 After 6 months, if you have a whiny baby and they aren’t eating solids, that’s why they’re whiny.
 They’re hungry.

-3. Baby is over stimulated (or it’s witching hours!)
+3. Baby is over stimulated (or it’s witching hours!) and super fussy

 Have you ever been to Times Square?
 Everywhere you look there are people.
 Lots of lights, lots of sounds.
 Lots of movements.
 Cars, the signs, the people.
 It’s mesmerizing and amazing and then… you’re ready to go.